 The French Lieutenant’s Woman, by John Fowles

-If you’ve read Tom-All-Alone’s you won’t be surprised to find this one in my list.
+If you’ve read The Man in Black you won’t be surprised to find this one in my list.
 The first and still one of the best ‘neo-Victorian’ novels, and an inspiration for my own second book.
-When I first read it I was exhilarated by the way Fowles tells a Victorian story from a 20th-century perspective, and I adopted the same ‘knowing’ narratorial stance in Tom-All-Alone’s.
+When I first read it I was exhilarated by the way Fowles tells a Victorian story from a 20th-century perspective, and I adopted the same ‘knowing’ narratorial stance in The Man in Black.
 And I later discovered that they filmed a tiny sequence for the film just yards from our old house!